 Should You Change Your Water After Your Fish Die?

-If your fish died, there are specific steps you need to take to make your fish tank ready for new inhabitants.
+when a fish dies it contaminates the water and there are specific steps you need to take to make your fish tank ready for new inhabitants.

 Dead fish quickly begin to rot and pollute the tank.
 Remove them immediately to prevent the spread of diseases.